Christian Democratic Appeal: Environment

 CDA supports the protection of the environment based on the principle of stewardship.
 It aims to reconcile the protection of the environment with economic growth, although the latter often prevailed.

 Social issues

 Abortion

-CDA members Hendrik Tilanus (CHU), Dien Cornelissen (KVP) and Gerrit van Dam (ARP) with the book "CDA: Vision on abortion" (CDA: Visie op abortus) in 1977.
+CDA members Arnold Tilanus (CHU), Dien Cornelissen (KVP) and Gerrit van Dam (ARP) with the book "CDA: Vision on abortion" (CDA: Visie op abortus) in 1977.

 CDA has always held a middle position in the debate on abortion in the Netherlands, advocating for "no unless".
 CDA supports the right to abortion when the life of the woman is in danger.
 It has accepted since its creation that a majority in the Netherlands was in favor of abortion beyond that, arguing that their own ethical values should not be codified in law.
 CDA is however in favor of some limitations, including abortion being in the Criminal Code and a reflection period of five days.
-A majority of its representatives voted for the compromise abortion law in 1981, while a majority voted against the removal of the reflection period in 2021.
+A majority of its representatives voted for the compromise abortion law in 1981, while a majority voted against the removal of the mandatory reflection period in 2021.